kbl40/MP_VAREstimation/README.md

-# MP_VAREstimation
+# Montary Policy Shock VAR Estimation
 Estimation of a recursive VAR to analyze the effects of monetary policy shocks on output.

+Research to begin January 2021.